matthewpennell/matthewpennell.com/_posts/2021-12-31-year-in-review.md

 * Stop-Time (Frank Conroy)
 * Tarantino: A Retrospective (Tom Shone)

 Despite not being in her target audience, I really enjoyed Caitlin Moran's _More Than a Woman_, and _Atomic Habits_ is a very helpful book if you're trying to start or stop any behaviour in your own life, but any year I re-read _Stop-Time_ nothing else can come close to being my favourite.
-The Tarantino book was a Christmas present last year; I still have a similarly huge book on PT Anderson to tackle.
+The Tarantino book was a Christmas present last year; I still have a similarly huge book on PT Anderson that I'm looking forward to tackling.

 ### Comics